Torenu/geometry_poster/README.md

 ## How to work with this project
 geomposter.tex is the main file.
 Compile with LuaLaTeX

-test.tex is a playground for testing the geogebra exported figures
+test.tex is a playground for testing geogebra exported figures

 geogebra/ folder contains raw geogebra files (.ggb) as well as .txt files exported from geogebra as PGF/TikZ